lmammino/iteration-protocols-workshop/07-tips-and-pitfalls/README.md

 Sweet, Brotli compression seems to work quite well with our awesome bigdata file! 🙂

-> ℹ️  If streams are confusing you (they can do that at first), you should really check out my [open source workshop about Node.js Streams](https://github.com/lmammino/streams-workshop) and take a deep dive on them.
+> **Note**: If streams are confusing you (yes, they can do that at first), you should really check out my [open source workshop about Node.js Streams](https://github.com/lmammino/streams-workshop) and take a deep dive on them.

 ### Converting Node.js event emitters to Async Iterable